Backup Docker EEEstimated reading time: 1 minute

 Before proceeding to backup the next component, you should test the backup you’ve created to make sure it’s not corrupt.
 One way to test your backups is to do a fresh installation in a separate infrastructure and restore the new installation using the backup you’ve created.

-If you create backups for a single component, you won’t be able to restore your deployment to its previous state.
+If you create backups for a single component, you can’t restore your deployment to its previous state.

 Restore Docker Enterprise Edition